-Virtues and Faith Development (FD) is taught in Nishkam schools as a discrete aspect of RE in all years.
-FD is focused on the values, virtues, dispositions, practice and impact of faith.
+Faith Development and RE is taught in Nishkam schools in all years.
+It is focused on the values, virtues, dispositions, practice and impact of faith.
 It is about learning what it is to be human and the values that inspire the highest aspirations of humanity.
-FD is best promoted through inspirational teaching that motivates pupils' interest and commitment.
+Faith Development and RE is best promoted through inspirational teaching that motivates pupils' interest and commitment.